notaryproject/specifications/requirements/scenarios.md

 **Implications of this requirement:**

-1. All implementations of the Notary Project specification support key revocation as part of their implementation to assure signed content is still valid content.
+1. All implementations of the [Notary Project signature specification](../specs/signature-specification.md) support key revocation as part of their implementation to assure signed content is still valid content.
 1. Registry operators routinely check for revoked keys and remediate the exploited content.
-1. Implementations of the Notary Project specification routinely check for revoked keys and block the content.
+2. Implementations of the [Notary Project verification specification](../specs/signing-and-verification-workflow.md) routinely check for revoked keys and block the content.

 ### Scenario #9: A Crypto Algorithm Is Deprecated